National-Digital-Twin/jwt-servlet-auth/README.md

   - Designed as a modular component of NDTP’s Integration Architecture (IA).
   - Usable as a library in other projects via Maven dependency management.

+## Testing Guide

+### Running Unit Tests
+Navigate to the root of the project and run `mvn test` to run the tests for the repository.

 ## Public Funding Acknowledgment
 This repository has been developed with public funding as part of the National Digital Twin Programme (NDTP), a UK Government initiative.
 NDTP, alongside its partners, has invested in this work to advance open, secure, and reusable digital twin technologies for any organisation, whether from the public or private sector, irrespective of size.